ioniodi/sitegr/_people/garneli.md

 uri: ""
 cv: ""

-tags:
+research:
  - "Computing Education"
 ---

 ### education:
  - BSc in Informatics, Athens University of Economics and Business
  - MSc in Informatics and Humanistic Studies, Ionian University
  - PhD in Computing Education, Ionian University